rahuja123/RedTeamingLanguageModels/README.md

 If you face any problem, please feel free to open any issues.

-\bf{NOTE}: This project was done as a part of the Natural Language Understanding course by Prof. Sam Bowman at NYU.
+NOTE: This project was done as a part of the Natural Language Understanding course by Prof. Sam Bowman at NYU.

 Team Members: